sgeorgevv/book_store/README.md

 Installation: Just download the .py file int he repository and you're good to go!

 Usage: As you can see in the image below, it's a fairly straightforward app.
-Just run the .py file and click on what you need to do:
+Just run the .py file and click on what you need to do:<br>
       1. Enter book - Allows user to add a new book to the database.
 The values needed are: A unique ID, Name of book, Author, and quantity.
       2. Update book - Allows user to update any of the above values of a specified book.
       3. Delete book - Allows user to delete a book from the database.